NUS ACM ICPC Teams

 Actual: 07-08-09-10 Dec, during NUS holiday time (last NUS final assessment is on Saturday, 03 Dec 2016).

-NUS team: A0 will be sent here (List of Registered Teams).
+NUS team: A0 has competed here (List of Registered Teams).

 NUS staff-in-charge: Dr Soo Yuen Jien (Senior Lecturer).